Hexades/SQLite/README.md

 # SQLite Hexade

+## Under design
+Considerations here are about how abstract to make the code.
+Here the insert struct inherits from the bus project.
+This has been reverted to previous code while the best design is being tested and evaluated.

 SQLite Repository
 The Hexades architecture uses a local bus with events which contain (a) a channel to send data back to the caller (errors and data) and (b) a higher order function to execute.
 The function is executed receving the repository and the data.
 This function is customizable to a client's specific requirements and would be the equivalent, perhaps, of an adapter in pure imperative hexagonal architecture which doesn't use messaging.
 ```